-Vic Fiallo (Learning Manager) has served in managerial, administrative, and leadership roles in New Jersey and New York schools for more than 12 years, including as Department Chairman for Math and Science Education.
-An alternative education professional and advocate, he is also a highly regarded math educator and has many years’ experience teaching biology and the sciences in general.
-Mr. Fiallo, whose master's degree is from Teachers College, Columbia University, is committed to creating learning cultures that promote consciousness regarding health, nutrition, and fitness, as well as social, environmental, and economic awareness.
+Vic Fiallo (Learning Manager) has a master’s degree from Columbia University’s Teachers College.
+He has served in managerial, administrative, and leadership roles in New Jersey and New York schools for more than 12 years, including as Department Chairman for Math and Science Education.
+An alternative education professional and advocate, he is also a highly regarded math educator and has many years’ experience teaching sciences.
+Mr. Fiallo is committed to creating learning cultures that promote consciousness regarding health, nutrition, and fitness, as well as social, environmental, and economic awareness.
 His background and philosophy fit in well with QPS’s emphasis on self-motivation, independence, and contribution.

 Brandon Glasgow (Learning Manager) has taught biology, chemistry, and physics, as well as all levels of mathematics through pre-calculus, while working as an instructional tutor at Lydian Academy in Menlo Park, California.
 He has coached students in test-taking skills and time management, taught ISEE/SSAT and intensive SAT prep courses, and wrote ISEE/SSAT course prep material.
 Mr. Glasgow, a graduate of University of Boulder-Colorado in Engineering and Applied Science, is also a musician and audio engineer.

-Jaime Andrés Cubillos-Ballesteros (Spanish) has taught Spanish for more than 7 years, while also working as an interpreter for New York businesses and institutions.
+Jaime Andrés Cubillos-Ballesteros (Spanish) has taught Spanish for more than 10 years, while also working as an interpreter for New York businesses and institutions.
 In addition to his work at QPS and language classes, he is a private instructor and language consultant to prominent business figures and politicians.
 He received his degree in Literature Studies from Universidad Javeriana in Bogotá, Colombia, his native country.
 Cubillos-Ballesteros’s awareness of the growing importance of Spanish in the United States led him to form his own company, Gatold.com Language Solutions.

 Rebecca Mannis, PhD, (Advisory) is the founder of Ivy Prep Learning Center, a New York City-based center for children and adults with learning disabilities.
 She holds a master’s degree in reading, language, and learning disabilities from the Harvard Graduate School of Education and a doctorate in developmental psychology from Teachers College, Columbia University.
 She is uniquely qualified in assessing individual learning styles and identifying resources and customizing instruction to address them.